ScratchAddons/website-v2/content/docs/reference/addon-manifest.md

 | - | - |
 | Type | `Array` |

 An array of addon IDs used to link other related addons.
-It is not bidirectional by default.
+The relations are not bidirectional by default.

 ## `permissions`